Sudden and Traumatic Loss

-This module uses power point to show how the development and resolution of a crisis is predictable and valuable in helping a person in crisis.
-This section will also include an explanation of suicidal ambivalence with examples, definitions of terms as well as examples to illustrate these ideas.
-The fist half of the workshop will end with a self-care metaphor (the four legged stool).
+This module uses a PowerPoint presentation to show how the development and resolution of a crisis are predictable and valuable in helping a person in crisis.
+This section will also include an explanation of suicidal ambivalence with examples, definitions of terms, and examples to illustrate these ideas.
+The fist half of the workshop will end with a self-care metaphor (the four-legged stool).
 This metaphor is a self-care inventory for participants to take in order to determine how well they currently cope with stress in their lives.
 (90-minute presentation, with handouts for audience to record notes on and have for future reference).

 Goal: Participants will be more able to empathize with those in the community who are affected by suicide.
 This module establishes the fact that suicide is the most predictable form of sudden and traumatic loss a community will routinely experience.

-Goal: Participants will be exposed to approaches to resolving Trauma and Grief when Sudden and Traumatic loss occur in their community.
+Goal: Participants will be exposed to approaches to resolving trauma and grief when sudden and traumatic losses occur in their community.
 Further clarification on how those impacted by suicide at early ages of development may have long-term consequences if unattended.
 Participants will view video clips from films and documentaries as well as other visual media to help them appreciate the complexities of postvention.

 Afternoon refreshment break: 15 minutes

 4. Living and Working in the Canyon of Why (90 minutes)

 Goal: The participants will be given metaphors that provide an understanding of the complexities of traumatic loss following suicide.
 This will include an approach to assessing the current status of a person who has been exposed to suicide, when the person comes for assistance to a clinician or caregiver.
 Examples of metaphors used by the author’s former clients will be offered to deepen the understanding and benefit of metaphor in supporting those who have experienced a unique loss.